AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 });
 ```

-For example: we lengthen the second period of a tree data item "Act 1".
+For example: the second period of a tree data item "Act 1" is made longer.
 The start date was 02/27, end date 03/03.
-We change the end date to 08/03.
+The end date is changed to 08/03.
 So, there will be one field edited - "actualEnd" of the second period.
-Then the "update" event will have those parameters:
+Then the "update" event will have these parameters:

 - "type": anychart.enums.EventType.TREE\_ITEM\_UPDATE
 - "item": "Act 1"